jaicab/jaicab.github.io/styleguide/text-scope.md

 ### Embeds

 Usually embeds are given in the form of `iframe` elements.
 If the content is a video, it should be wrapped with a `div` element with the `.u-embed-container` class.
-This will make the `iframe` have a fluid with an a fixed 16:9 aspect ratio.
+This will make the `iframe` responsive, giving it fluid width an a fixed 16:9 aspect ratio.
 Here's an example from vimeo:

 <div class="u-embed-container">
 <iframe src="https://player.vimeo.com/video/118146193" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>